 Fleas on rodents can carry plague and deer-mouse feces can carry hantavirus.
 Avoid walking, camping, or allowing pets near burrows or other rodent activity.
 Do not feed or touch any wild animals.
 Tell a ranger if you see a dead rodent.
 For more information, visit the Center for Disease Control web page.

-Ticks are common in foothill and Kings Canyon grasses; check yourself after a walk.
+Biting insects and ticks: Ticks are common in foothill and Kings Canyon grasses; check yourself after a walk.
+Tucking your tuck your pant legs into your socks when walking in these areas may help you to spot them before they get to your skin.
 Their bite is painless, but a small percentage carry Lyme disease.
 Remove them carefully with tweezers; seek a doctor's advice.

 This protozoan in lakes and streams causes intestinal upset.
 Iodine and other chemicals may not be as reliable as heat in killing bacteria and Giardia, bu can be effective if used properly.
 Boil drinking water from waterways for at least 3 minutes.